Board of Property Tax Appeals

 NOTE: The forms are also available in a fillable format and can be completed online.
 Please review the fill-in forms instructions for detailed instructions.
 Use the tab key or curser to navigate the "fillable" forms once it is open.
 The completed forms may then be printed, signed and delivered to the County Clerk's Office.
 Don't forget to attach your evidence.

-Real Property Petition Form 310-063 Use this form to appeal the value of your real property land and buildings, manufactured structures, or industrial machinery and equipment.
+Real Property Form 310-063 Use this form to appeal the value of your real property land and buildings, manufactured structures, or industrial machinery and equipment.

 Personal Property Petition Form 310-064 Use this form to appeal the value of your business personal property or your floating property.